-Empty is only the warp of our tapestry,
+Empty is only the warp of the tapestry,

-part of the pattern, is only the interval,
+the portion of pattern, is only the interval,

-only the silence that shapes the pale music
+is solely the silence that shapes our pale music

 slake their thirst for the new, for the novel,